RutBP/MLESmapDemostrator/README.md

 MLESmap aims at providing ground accelerations in a given region a few seconds after a large magnitude earthquake occurs.
 It relies on an ML engine trained on large catalogs of physics-based seismic simulations.
 The training data includes earthquake hypocenters, magnitude, seismological recording station locations and values of ground accelerations obtained from those seismological stations or via catalogs of physics-based seismic simulations.
 The trained ML model is a Multilayer Perceptron (MLP) based regression.
 It provides forward inference as PSA values at station locations.

 ##  Repository content
-- `MLESmap_Demistrator.ipynb` - Main notebook with inferences and visualisations.
+- `MLESmapDemostrator.ipynb` - Main notebook with inferences and visualisations.
 - `Model_Iceland_3layers_8Feat_pSA_1_Batch100_Epoch15.h5` - ML model trained for 1s period used in the notebook
 - `scaler_X_1s.save`, `scaler_y_1s.save` - Scalers used for the inference in the notebook.
 - `LICENSE.md`- License of the repository
 - `README.me`

 ## General structure of the notebook
-The main cells of the `MLESmap_Demo.ipynb` notebook are described below:
+The main cells of the `MLESmapDemostrator.ipynb` notebook are described below:

 - **Seismic event definition:**
- The parameters of the event to be inferred (latitude, longitude, magnitude and depth) are specified.
+ The parameters of the event to be inferred (latitude, longitude, magnitude and depth) have to be specified.

 - **Model and scaler loading:**
  The ML model (`.h5`) and the `scaler_X` and `scaler_y` scalers are loaded with `joblib`.